AaronRDurant/aaron-durant/content/blog/last-belle-isle-grand-prix/index.md

 ---
 title: One Last Grand Prix on Belle Isle
 date: "2022-06-02"
-description: My first visit to the Detroit Grand Prix on Belle Isle 15 years ago led to the development of essentially every professional skill I hold.
+description: World-class racing takes place one last time on Belle Isle in 2022.
 ---

 Today is a lot like Christmas Eve for me.
 Actually, it's like the last Christmas Eve I'm going to experience in the house I grew up in before a big move.